AndreAllegrini/wfRICLPM/README.md

 We provide a [tutorial](replication/README.md) to replicate results from our [manuscript]() including both RICLPM and WFRICLPM models.

+### Acknowledgments

-PLease note that the wfRICLPM function has been written on insights from the [riclpmr](http://johnflournoy.science/riclpmr/) package.
+Note that the wfRICLPM function has been written on insights from the [riclpmr](http://johnflournoy.science/riclpmr/) package.

-Please check this [link](https://github.com/jflournoy/riclpmr) for generating syntax for the RI-CLPM, and this [blog](https://jflournoy.github.io/2017/10/20/riclpm-lavaan-demo/) for an explainer on the RICLPM.
+Please do check this [link](https://github.com/jflournoy/riclpmr) for generating syntax for the RI-CLPM, and this [blog](https://jflournoy.github.io/2017/10/20/riclpm-lavaan-demo/) for an explainer on the RICLPM.

-Things to update:

-* constrained version overtime
-* only (DZ) siblings (no twins)
-* add Falconer's formula
+### References

+**Hamaker, E. L., Kuiper, R. M., & Grasman, R. P. (2015).** A critique of the cross-lagged panel model.
+Psychological methods, 20(1), 102.